Design Your Own 3-D Glasses

-Who doesn't love a great throwback craft!
-When you were a kid, you may remember sitting in a movie theater wearing a pair of red and blue glasses and watching in awe as the movie screen became 3D.
-The red and blue images you saw are called "anaglyph 3D images" and they contain two different filtered images.
-When you wear your color coded (red and cyan) glasses, the visual cortex of your brain fuses the image together, creating the perception that you're looking at a 3D image....
-It's what we like to call brain magic!
+Who doesn't love a great throwback craft?
+When you were a kid, you may remember sitting in a movie theater wearing a pair of red-and-blue glasses and watching in awe as the movie screen became three-dimensional before your eyes!
+The red/blue images you saw are called "anaglyph 3-D images" and they contain two different filtered images.
+When you wear your color-coded (red and cyan) glasses, the visual cortex of your brain fuses the image, creating the perception that you're looking at a 3-D image.

-Cut out the 3D-glasses template.
-If your child is making this craft and is under the age of seven, you may need to carefully supervise this step if they are not proficient with cutting through paper of various thickness.Continue to 5 of 9 below.
+Cut out the 3-D glasses template.
+If your child is making this craft and is under the age of seven, you may need to carefully supervise this step if he or she is not proficient at cutting paper.

 Color Lenses on Ziplock Bag